Analyse, synthesise, and assimilate research

 See how many times a cited source has been supported or refuted

-1. Green tick icon 🟢 = number of papers supporting or agreeing with the current paper.
+1. The number of papers supporting or agreeing with the current paper.

-2. Black info icon ⚫ = number of mentions from other papers.
+2. The total number of mentions from other papers.

-3. Orange question icon 🟠 = number of papers disputing or questioning the current paper.
+3. How many articles are disputing or questioning the current paper.

 Analyse data and figures from a paper